henrythemes/hello-jekyll-theme/README.md

 See a live demo @ [`henrythemes.github.io/hello-jekyll-theme` »](https://henrythemes.github.io/hello-jekyll-theme)

-### Bonus - Q: Where the Styling?
+### Bonus - Q: Can I Use Ready-Made Styles / Designs / Themes?
 A: Hello, Minima!
 Theme - Get Started in 60 Seconds, Reloaded

-It's up to you to add your styling of choice.
+It's up to you to add your styles.
+Be bold.
-To use a pre-defined (read-to-use) design/style/theme see the [**Hello, Minima!
+To use ready-made styles / designs / themes see the [**Hello, Minima!
 Theme - Get Started in 60 Seconds**](https://github.com/henrythemes/hello-minima-theme) repo.